The Xometry app works best with JavaScript enabled!

 PPAP is one of the five core tools used by automotive manufacturers for quality management, along with APQP (Advanced Product Quality Planning), FMEA (Failure Mode & Effects Analysis), SPC (Statistical Process Control), and MSA (Measurement Systems Analysis).
 PPAP certification is issued by the Automotive Industry Action Group (AIAG), a non-profit organization composed of thousands of automotive OEMs and suppliers around the world.

-For Which Industries and Companies is PPAP Relevant?
+Industries and Companies that Use PPAP

 PPAP was originally developed for use in the automotive industry.
 However, numerous other industries have taken note of the advantages PPAP offers and have applied them to their own processes for introducing new products.
 PPAP is relevant for any company within any industry that would like to standardize its processes for designing new products, ensure consistent quality, and expand its customer base.
 Some of the major industries to which PPAP has been adapted are listed below: